oliverklee/ext-seminars/Documentation/EN/KnownProblems/Index.rst

   the one in TYPO3, the FE editor does not show an error message if one tries to upload a too large file.

+- The time-slot wizard in the TCEforms is available in Composer-mode only as this feature makes use of a third-party library.

+- The inlining of CSS in HTML emails is available in Composer-mode only as this feature makes use of a third-party library.

 - The front-end editor does not work with MySQL/MariaDB in strict mode.
 You will need to remove `STRICT_TRANS_TABLES` from `sql_mode`: